Preparing students to be informed, courageous, and compassionate people who shape a more equitable and sustainable world.

 In 1998, Park Day and several other lower school programs formed the East Bay Community School for grades 6-8.
 The Community School incorporated fully with Park Day School in 2006 with an enrollment of just over 250 students.

 In 2008, the school bought the adjacent Matilda Brown Home property (now re-named the Magnolia Building).
-After extensive renovations, the middle school moved from its nearby Ridgeway Avenue campus to the current four-acre campus, uniting the K-8 program on to one campus where approximately 70 staff teach and support 330 students.
+After extensive renovations, the middle school moved from its nearby Ridgeway Avenue campus to the current four-acre campus, uniting the K-8 program on to one campus where approximately 70 staff teach and support nearly 340 students.

 After four decades of growth, the community maintains a close-knit, open-minded, and forward-thinking outlook, and a deep commitment to social justice.
 Over the years, Park Day School has become a leader at the forefront of progressive pedagogy and deep learning within a vibrant curriculum.